w3f/PSPs/PSPs/drafts/psp-nesting.md

         }
     ],
     "docs": [
-        " Add a child NFT (from different collection) to the NFT in this collection.", " The status of the added child is `Pending` if caller is not owner of child NFT", " The status of the added child is `Accepted` if caller is is owner of child NFT", " The caller needs not to be the owner of the parent_token_id,", " but the Caller must be owner of the child NFT,", " in order to perform transfer() ownership of the child nft to parent_token_id.",
+        " Add a child NFT (from different collection) to the NFT in this (parent) collection.", " The status of the added child is `Pending` if caller is not owner of parent NFT", " The status of the added child is `Accepted` if caller is the owner of parent NFT", " The caller needs not to be the owner of the parent_token_id,", " but the Caller must be owner of the child NFT,", " in order to perform transfer() ownership of the child nft to parent_token_id.",